SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 	* European's colonization had strategic advantage A17
 	* Europeans intentionally set up goverment to prevent one from being too powerful A24
 	* Competition in colonies often set aside for mainland competition A18
+	* HUN?
+Spain's cat-and-mouse game with defending its monopoly fixed the contry's stance in the Indeas A13
 	* power in itself can't be used to gauge international order, but bop inhibits capacity to overthrow intl order A5

 * wars are fought for BOP A25